 Culps Hill & Observation Tower

 Another observation tower for amazing views of this side of the battlefield.
-Unfortunately, during my visit all observation towers were closed. 😕
+Unfortunately, during our visit all observation towers were closed. 😕

 14. East Cemetery Hill